 10104109.....3 credits This course develops marketing communication skills in digital video production.
-Topics include collaboration, design, video production and audio production using Adobe Premier.
+Topics include collaboration, design, video production, and audio production using Adobe Premier.
 Learners will develop skills in storytelling, capturing and editing video and audio, and finalizing content for use in social media, web, and other marketing mediums.
+The design role of the marketer will be discussed throughout the class.
+Learners should possess basic keyboarding, mouse, and computer skills and should be familiar with Microsoft Windows.